tourist/coinscan-front/README.md

 - `VERCEL_SCOPE` - for simple user that is a user's account name - Vercel account settings > General
 - `VERCEL_TOKEN` - token found in Vercel account settings > Tokens

-You can review CI/CD flow inside `.circleci/config.yml`
+You can review CI/CD flow inside [.circleci/config.yml](.circleci/config.yml).

 ### 4. Configure Vercel hosting

-Add forked repo as [vercel project](https://vercel.com/new "vercel project")
+Add forked repo as [vercel project](https://vercel.com/new "vercel project").
 For details about vercel deployment refer to [docs](https://vercel.com/docs/concepts/projects/overview "docs")

-> Default automatic deploy on push on Vercel is disabled by default because of using CircleCi to deploy only on successful test passing.
+Default automatic deploy on push on Vercel is disabled by default because of using CircleCi to deploy only on successful test passing.
 You can bypass that behavior and use automatic deploys on push by:
 1. deleting [vercel.json](vercel.json) from main directory
 2. or by enabling GitHub integration by changing `github` settings inside the file to `true`

->
->For details of this configuration check out [vercel docs](https://vercel.com/docs/project-configuration#git-configuration/github-enabled "vercel docs").
+For details of this configuration setting check out [vercel docs](https://vercel.com/docs/project-configuration#git-configuration/github-enabled "vercel docs").

 ### 5. Hosting outside Vercel